Is it safe to travel in Peru?

 What precautions should I take in regards to taxis and streets?

-In general Cusco city is a safe place.
+It is best to have your hotel all a taxi service.
 You can take marked taxis during the day, but after sunset and early morning to go to the airport or the train station, it is recommended that the hotel receptionist call a taxi for you.
 It is much safer to use those taxis that belong to a taxi company.
 To walk on the streets take the same precautions like in a major city in the USA or Europe.
 Pay attention to the advice of your tour leader and hotel receptionist and take common-sense precautions such as not going into unfamiliar areas alone, especially at night.

 What about electricity?